Take your doctor’s expert advice and do these things to reduce the spread of COVID:

 Health Canada has approved four safe and effective COVID-19 vaccines.
 In Ontario, vaccines are being administered at mass vaccination sites, pharmacies and family doctors’ offices.
 Visit the government’s website for the latest information on the COVID-19 vaccine.

-Doctors urge patients to take the first vaccine that is offered to them.
-As the provincial vaccine rollout ramps up, it is essential that everyone continues to practise public health measures such as physical distancing, wearing masks and hand hygiene to slow the spread of COVID-19.
+Doctors urge all eligible Ontarians to get the COVID-19 vaccine.
+It is essential that everyone continues to practise public health measures such as physical distancing, wearing masks and hand hygiene to slow the spread of COVID-19.

 It is important for Ontarians to stay vigilant.
 Stay home if you feel sick.
 Do not participate in any activity that doesn’t adhere to public health restrictions or respect gathering limits in your region.